WHO WE ARE

 Turnham Green Terrace became a wasteland created by Hounslow Council, and whilst these measures were removed after months of protest, it is now faster to WALK to Chiswick Town Hall than to take the bus from Turnham Green station!

 Staveley Road and Park Road vandalised

 Unlike the situation in Ealing and High Street Kensington where the Councils listened to their own businesses and local people over the voices of the Cycling lobby, Hounslow isn’t showing any real signs of listening at all.
 Quite the opposite.
 The report from their consultants STEER, (which was 2 months late in being published) confirms what OneChiswick has being saying all along - Chiswick residents do not want these changes!
 Yet with the exception of Turnham Green Terrace, Hounslow Council continues with even more road closures - check out Chiswick's Local Web site (chiswickw4.com) for further information.

-In common with several other areas of London, we started proceedings against Hounslow council and TfL in an attempt to reverse the Streetspace project, Cycleway 9 T, because it was not consulted upon, is unworkable, unlawful and is against the Equality Act.
+In common with several other areas of London, we started proceedings against Hounslow council and TfL in an attempt to reverse the Streetspace project, Cycleway 9 T, because it was not consulted upon and against the Equality Act.

-We all want to see safe cycling but what has been installed on Chiswick High Road is dangerous - to cyclists, to pedestrians and the less able - and disadvantages many.
+We all want to see safe cycling but what has been installed on Chiswick High Road is dangerous - to cyclists, pedestrians and the less able - and disadvantages many.

 We do believe safe cycling is important and want the cycle tracks alongside the A4 to be improved and greened.
 The A4 route already runs from Hounslow to Kensington and has been used by Chiswick locals for many years.

 What has Chiswick become?

-YOUR DONATIONS HELP FUND THE CAMPAIGN TO CHALLENGE AND REVERSE THESE ROAD CHANGES
+YOUR DONATIONS HELP FUND THE CAMPAIGN TO CHALLENGE THESE ROAD CHANGES AND TO IMPROVE WHAT THEY REFUSE TO REMOVE

 Hounslow and TfL may be strong but they aren’t above the law!

 Campaigning and legal challenges can be expensive, but we can fight back when the time is right and reverse these changes.

 We know times are hard but this is for the future of our community, our homes, our journeys and the quality of life in Chiswick.